How to Buy land in Zambia without getting Swindled

 Gloria Zimba has been living in the UK for 15 years with her husband and two sons.
 They have actively been investing in property back home and what fascinated me about Gloria is that she has such a positive story!
 Usually, Zambians in the diaspora have terrible stories about how they’ve been swindled when trying to buy property back home.
 But Gloria’s story jumped out at me because she’s never lost money buying property back home or building.
 In this two part series she tells you how she did it.
 I hope it gives you the courage to go for it too!

-If you’d like to watch the full interview then you can access it here.
+If you’d like to watch the full interview then you can view it below:

 - Do your own research